-Drowning is the reported cause of death in 76 percent of all boating fatalities – and 84.5 percent of drowning victims in recreational boating accidents were not wearing a life jacket in 2017.
+Drowning is the reported cause of death in 76 percent of all boating fatalities – and 84.5 percent of drowning victims in recreational boating accidents were not wearing a life jacket.
 The good news is that today’s life jackets are much more comfortable, lightweight and stylish than the bulky orange style most boaters know.
 Life jackets that use inflatable technologies are cool and comfortable.
 They may resemble a pair of suspenders or a belt pack.
 Many inflate automatically when immersed in water.
 There are life jacket styles available for almost any boating activity.

 Cruising in an open motorboat: Comfort is key – choose a life jacket you’ll want to wear.
 For ages 16 and older, inflatable life jackets are a great option.